mspnp/cloud-design-patterns/resource-conveyor/justification.md

 The **Resource Conveyor Pattern** addresses a clear gap in cloud design patterns by providing a novel, adaptable, and comprehensive approach to managing long-lived external resources.
 Its potential impact on system stability and performance, combined with its adaptability and focus on lifecycle management, make it a strong candidate for inclusion in the cloud design pattern catalog.

----
-With ❤️ from the Azure patterns & practices team, [Azure Architecture Center](https://azure.com/architecture).